 There are a number of things that can be done by the officer to allow safe completion of the traffic stop so long as they do not unduly divert from the mission of the stop.
 This can include requesting and obtaining of identification of anyone in the vehicle.
 The theory is that if someone in the vehicle has outstanding warrants, that can be a safety concern for the officer.
 The Georgia Supreme Court has held that officers may request and obtain identification from passengers as a part of a traffic stop.
 State v.
 Allen, 298 Ga.
 1 (2015).

 Likewise, officers are permitted to inquire about the presence of weapons in the car in order to assist in protecting officer safety.

 As part of a traffic stop, an officer may require a driver, already lawfully stopped, to exit the vehicle.
 Pennsylvania v.
 Mimms, 434 US 106 (1977).
 Passengers may also be required to exit the vehicle.
 Maryland v.
 Wilson, 519 US 408 (1997).

 These things may be done as a matter of routine and do not require any articulation of subjective fear by the officer.
 They must be done in a reasonable amount of time.
 The officer cannot stretch this process out to expand the duration of the traffic stop to allow some other investigation to proceed.
 The duration of the traffic stop must be reasonable based on the reason for the stop unless probable cause develops to expand the investigation.

 In addition, OCGA § 40-5-29 requires a licensee to display his or license on demand of a law enforcement officer.
-This certainly requires a driver to produce the license, but the subsection does not seem limited to licensed drivers.
+This certainly requires a driver to produce the license.